 Some people use a length of braided cable such as bicycle brake cable for a bail arm so the billy is easier to pack.

 I like to have a fairly sturdy billy can.
 It does all sorts of things when I’m out on the trail.
-I boil water in it, wash in it, make coffee in it, cook in it, boil up wood ash to soften cordage in it.
-It needs to be equally at home on a camp fire, on a tent stove or on a lightweight wood or gas stove.
+I boil water in it, wash in it, make coffee in it, cook in it, and boil up wood ash to soften cordage in it.
+It needs to be equally at home on a campfire, on a tent stove, or on a lightweight wood or gas stove.

-A volume of about a litre and a half or two litres (one litre = 2.11 US pints) has always been enough.
+A volume of about a liter and a half or two liters (one liter = 2.11 US pints) has always been enough.
 Much larger and it’s a pain in the arse to pack.

 Billy, as I call him, started life as a stainless steel storage tin.
 He came from a cash and carry for £2.50 (about US$4 back then) if I remember correctly.
 This was probably summer 2003.

-He was brought home and unceremoniously hit with a centre punch before two holes were drilled and a piece of steel coat hanger wire inserted in him.
+He was brought home and unceremoniously hit with a center punch before two holes were drilled and a piece of steel coat hanger wire inserted in him.

 At the time I bought a few other cans and have used some while teaching but for my personal kit have never had need of another billy can since.
 He’s still going strong and doing everything I ask of him whether it’s campfire cooking, boiling up coffee or washing my underwear.

-This is billy when he was fresh faced and not yet dirtied by soot.
+This is billy when he was fresh-faced and not yet dirtied by soot.
 Ahhh.
 You can see the bail arm here and how it’s suspended using the pot hanger.
 The bail arm looks quite long and it is.
-As you can see in the photo at the top the Zebras (at left and right of the line up) have a bail arm that rests against the side of the can.
+As you can see in the photo at the top the Zebras (at the left and right of the lineup) have a bail arm that rests against the side of the can.
 Billy’s bail arm reaches down far enough to tuck away underneath for packing.